 For example, I like to put a single spot of pastel on one flower petal, bike part, or bird wing.
 I also use chalk pastels because they are workable.

-A little POP of pastel here and there really brightens things up!
+Just a little POP of pastel here and there really brightens things up!

 Pastels work especially well on papers you may have collaged onto your painting, or on areas of your canvas that aren’t too heavy with paint.
 (Be careful not to overdo it, though, since too many spots of pastel can be distracting.)